sighingnow/jekyll-gitbook/_pages/Digital.md

 ## **2. Users organization**

-Connect allows the Owner to create local users in container groups called Groups and Teams.
+Connect allows the Owner to create local users in containers called **Groups** and **Teams**.
 Users created within a Group or a Team will be able to access the configuration created within such container and below, but not to the configuration created at levels above.
 Users can be create in one of the following containers:

 -   Tenant level – can contain users and Groups
 -   Group – can contain users and Teams